A mother and freelance writer, Meagan loves to research and learn new things. Her biggest passion is sharing those things with other people.

 The idea that an animal could become stressed, anxious, or depressed might seem crazy, but it is a very real possibility.
 Cats experience many of the same emotions as a human, and much like humans, every cat will respond differently to stress.

-Stress in small doses is actually a good thing and many animals rely on those feelings to survive.
+Stress in small doses is actually a good thing, and many animals rely on those feelings to survive.
 When they begin feeling anxious, they know something is not quite right and they react to it.
 When those triggers are constant, however, it overwhelms them and they may respond to it with behavioral changes.
-The most common signs of anxiety and stress in an animal are:

 - Constant grooming